aureliusm/kinnovis-api/README.md

 Endpoint for item filters is cached to enable faster responses and also throttled by the default Laravel middleware to 60 requests per minute.

+## API responses

+A special `ApiResponse` class is used for all json responses to make sure the structure of the response is the same in all cases.

 ## Localization

 Localization is done using the `Accept-Language` header and using the default Laravel localization strategies.